 Paul (Thom Murray) is a writer.
 His next book concerns Don Bradley (Don Brandon), a deceased artist and serial killer.
-As he digs into Don’s life we see we what happened and the influence of Baal (Eric Wolfgang Nelson) in them.
+As he digs into Don’s life we see what happened and the influence of Baal (Eric Wolfgang Nelson, Float Trip) in them.
 And it begins to spill over into Paul’s life.

 He begins to hear and see strange things in the house.
 There are strange phone calls asking for Don.
 Actually, the fact there’s a functioning landline in the house is even stranger than the idea of ghosts.
 Are they real, or the results of battles with his own inner demons.